ellisp/ellisp.github.io/_posts/2016-12-24-forecastHybrid-0.3.md

 ---

 ## Make it easy to make ensemble time series forecast
 `forecastHybrid` is an R package to make it easier to use the average predictions of 'ensembles' (or 'combinations') of time series models from Rob Hyndman's `forecast` package.
-It looks after the averaging, and also calculates predcition intervals by a [conservative method](/presentations/ellis-prediction-intervals-for-ensemble-forecasts.pptx) that aims to redress the general over-optimism in forecasting prediction intervals.
+It looks after the averaging, and also calculates prediction intervals by a [conservative method](/presentations/ellis-prediction-intervals-for-ensemble-forecasts.pptx) that aims to redress the general over-optimism in forecasting prediction intervals.

 New in version 0.3.0 is: